okta/okta.github.io/_source/_posts/2018-08-14-php-crud-app-symfony-angular.md

 ## What Will We Build?

-We'll build a small application that allows you to keep track of the ‘bad puns' count while watching movies (you can track anything else you'd like of course).
+We'll build a small application that allows you to keep track of the 'bad puns' count while watching movies (you can track anything else you'd like of course).
 Here's what the finished tool will look like:

 {% img blog/php-crud-app-symfony-angular/pun-counter.png alt:"Screenshot of list of movies in the pun counter app" width:"571" %}{: .center-image }